Mitigation of CO2 Emissions from International Shipping through National Allocation

 Their results found that a clear majority of CO2 emissions could be distributed to ten countries under each of the allocation options examined, but that the top ten countries varied across allocation options, as did the impacts to countries’ carbon budgets.
 China and the United States would see less than a percent increase to their carbon budgets across all options, whereas the amount of CO2 emissions allotted to other countries could increase their carbon budgets thousand-fold or more.
 Countries within the Organization for Economic Co-operation and Development (OECD) would receive the majority of CO2 emissions under three of the options the authors looked at, whereas non-OECD countries would receive the most CO2 emissions under two of the options.

-Based on an analysis of objectives, principles for decision making, and geographical coverage of both the United Nations Framework Convention on Climate Change (UNFCCC) and the IMO, the authors concluded there are strong reasons for the UNFCCC to implement any future allocation scheme.
+Based on an analysis of objectives, principles for decision making and geographical coverage of both the United Nations Framework Convention on Climate Change (UNFCCC) and the IMO, the authors concluded there are strong reasons for the UNFCCC to implement any future allocation scheme.
 They also highlighted that allocating CO2 to the “owner country” best meets the criteria related to equity and effectiveness.

 While any allocation option may be politically difficult, the authors explain it is critical to address all CO2 emissions sources in order to meet the Paris Agreement’s temperature goals, which seeks to limit global average temperature increases to well below 2°C above pre-industrial levels (and to pursue efforts to limit them to 1.5°C.

-Thus, new and more ambitious measures are needed to help countries meet their individual and global climate commitments.
+New and more ambitious measures are needed to help countries meet their individual and global climate commitments.